 Most of the accommodation comprises of refurbished coral stone Swahili houses that are run as guesthouses.
 If traveling in a group, it is preferable to rent a house.

 In Lamu, I recommend Andavelo House located in the Lamu Museum, a superlatively small hotel with bespoke art pieces sourced from all over the island.
-Swahili Dreams and the Amber House in Stone town are affordable and tastefully furnished.

 Try Shela House and Village which is where Gillian Anderson from X-files got married in 2005.
 If you are looking for a high-end boutique hotel, the Majlis Resort in Manda is your go-to place: it is elegant without being pompous and has a cozy pool bar if you just want to chill for the day.